cwbaker/forge/docs/getting-started/writing-buildfiles.md

 Targets are the nodes in the dependency graph.
 Typically each target has an associated file that it builds, a target prototype to define its behavior, and a list of dependencies that must be built first.

 Create targets by calling the target prototypes defined on a toolset like the calls made to `cc:StaticLibrary` and `cc:Cxx` below.
-Identifiers are interpolated with settings and functions from the toolset, global variables and functions, and environment variables.
+Identifiers are interpolated with settings or functions looked up from the toolset, global variables, and environment variables in that order.

 Add dependencies by making a call on the depending target passing the dependencies in a table.
 Strings passed in this call are implicitly converted into targets representing source files also with interpolation.